Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 Man head Point

-At another angle, people say a Silverback Gorilla.
-Take a ride over to it in the dingy and cruising around to get different perspectives; camera buffs love it!
+From another angle, people say it is a Silverback Gorilla.
+Ride over to it in the dinghy and cruise to get different perspectives; camera buffs love it!

-The shoreline between the beach and Man Head point is a great snorkel site.
-The water is shallow and calm.
-Southern stingrays, turtles, jacks, goatfish, barracuda, and all sorts of colorful aquarium fish will be waiting for you.
-Large groups of Caribbean reef squid often hang out just off the reef watching you.
+The stretch of shoreline between the beach and Man Head Point is a haven for snorkelers.
+The shallow, tranquil waters are home to diverse marine life, including southern stingrays, turtles, jacks, goatfish, barracuda, and a vibrant assortment of aquarium fish.
+Watch for large groups of Caribbean reef squid, who often observe snorkelers from just off the reef.

 Additional Salt Island Info

-Another critter that you are likely to see here are octopi!
-Octopi are the masters of disguise, so much so that they have the ability to cross a checkerboard and change their color to match the board.
-Octopi keep lousy housekeeping habits.
-At night time they leave their lair and venture out in search of crabs and shells.
+Another critter that you are likely to see here is the octopi!
+Octopi are the masters of disguise, so much so that they can cross a checkerboard and change their color to match the board.
+Octopi needs to improve housekeeping habits.
+At night, they leave their lair and search for crabs and shells.

-When they find a shell, they take them home to eat; then, the octopus tosses the shell out of their front door.
+When they find a shell, they take it home to eat; the octopus tosses it out of their front door.

-Don’t look for the octopus; look for a small group of shells while you are snorkeling.
+Don’t look for the octopus; look for a small group of shells while snorkeling.

-Right next to the pile will be a small hole or gap in the rocks.
+Next to the pile, there will be a small hole or gap in the rocks.
 Take a look; there will be an eye looking back at you!
-Octopi make great little workers for collecting and cleaning shells for you.
+Octopi makes great little workers to collect and clean shells for you.

 South Bay

-On the southwestern side of Salt Island is South bay.
-This area can be a pleasant anchorage during the Christmas winds with anchoring between 30 and 50 feet, with substantial coral beds here, do not anchor here unless the sun is up high enough to be able to find the sandy patches.
+On the southwestern side of Salt Island is South Bay.
+This area can be a pleasant anchorage during the Christmas winds, anchoring between 30 and 50 feet and substantial coral beds here.
+Do not anchor here unless the sun is high enough to find the sandy patches.

-If you are on them, be aware of your neighbor, they may be close enough to touch you.
+If you are on them, be aware of your neighbors; they may be close enough to touch you.

-If your boat is over 60 feet long or there are no more moorings available, anchor around off the beach at the settlement and dingy around.
+If your boat is over 60 feet long or no more moorings are available, anchor around off the beach at the settlement and dingy around.

 How can I book a Yacht Vacation to go to Salt Island?